oneeightseven/.NET8-MinimalAPI-React/README.md

 - Ocelot API Gateway.
 - Minimal API with clean architecture.

+<h3 align="left">Application demonstration</h3>

+- You can see how it all works on my website alexander-volkov.ru

 <h3 align="left">Usage and Testing</h3>

 - Clone the repository to your device.